Bachelor of Arts in English Education - Secondary

 Required Senior Capstone–required grade ≥B

-ENGL 490SENIOR CAPSTONE (please see your advisor for availability and the appropriate section)5
+ENGL 490SENIOR CAPSTONE (contact program advisor for availability and the appropriate section)4-5

 The following plan of study is for a student with zero credits.
 Individual students may have different factors such as: credit through transfer work, Advanced Placement, Running Start, or any other type of college-level coursework that requires an individual plan.